cashfree/cashfree-pg/docs/CreateTerminalTransactionRequest.md

 ### NewCreateTerminalTransactionRequest

-`func NewCreateTerminalTransactionRequest(cfOrderId string, paymentMethod string, ) *CreateTerminalTransactionRequest`
+`func NewCreateTerminalTransactionRequest(cfOrderId int64, paymentMethod string, ) *CreateTerminalTransactionRequest`

 NewCreateTerminalTransactionRequest instantiates a new CreateTerminalTransactionRequest object This constructor will assign default values to properties that have it defined,